 The STA versions of the main characters in the Voynich alphabet, as identified in Currier, FSG and basic Eva, are listed in this PDF document.

 Both the identification of the different families, and the list of members in each family, has been achieved through an iterative process.
 This would have been an impossible task without a software tool to convert transliterations between different alphabets.
 This tool will receive some attention further below.
-The full STA definition corresponds with the 17th iteration of this process, and is included in this PDF document.
+The first stable full STA definition (STA-1) corresponds with the 17th iteration of this process, and is included in this PDF document.

 An example of Voynich MS text expressed in STA is included in the Figure below.
 The top row includes a short line of writing that was taken from the fifth line of f36v.

-The second row shows the representation of this line in five different original transliterations, but represented in the IVTFF file format, while in the bottom row all text has been converted to the STA transliteration alphabet.
-Here, grey boxes indicate the remaining differences between the various transliterations.
 This demonstrates several aspects.
 The first is, that this transliteration is not suitable for human reading, but only for computer processing.
 The second is, that transliterations will tend to be consistent in the choice of character family, but mostly differ in the choice of family member for each character.

-It is important to stress here, that the STA alphabet is not meant to be the "new transliteration alphabet that shall replace all previous alphabets".
+It is important to stress here, that the STA alphabet is not meant to be the 'new transliteration alphabet that shall replace all previous alphabets'.
 Also, the alphabet shown and used here is not meant in any way as a definitive result.
 The unknown aspects of the Voynich MS writing system still remain and we cannot yet predict what is the 'correct' alphabet or identify which are the individual characters.
 STA is primarily a new tool that will facilitate comparison of existing files and give more easy access to the full flexibility of the ZL and GC transliterations.
 What is meant by that will be shown further below.
 Furthermore, we already saw that this alphabet is not suitable for human interpretation, and undoubtedly Eva will keep its role as an easy means of communication between users.

 The combination of files in STA with the right tools will allow users to easily define and create their own transliteration alphabets.
 Just like the files in STA were created from the original transliterations using a piece of software, the same software can be used to convert all transliterations to a user-defined alphabet.
 The tool that I have used for this purpose is called bitrans.
 It is freely available via this web page which provides the source code in C and the user guide.
 The guide includes easy examples.
 The tool uses bi-directinal conversion tables called "rules files", and a great collection of existing rules files is already available (among others) here.